andresochoa91/week-6-student-enrollment-andresochoa91/README.md

 <img src = "./images/courses.png"/>

-**If the user clicks "New Student":** the program allows the user to register a new student to the data base and enroll them to a new course
+**If the user clicks "New Student":** the program allows the user to register a new student by posting an object to the following POST endpoint - https://student-challenge-api.herokuapp.com/students that contains a "name" and a "last_name" attribute.
+If it successful you will receive back a success messaage and the new student in the response along with their id.
+note: it will not show up in the array of students when you do a GET request (it is not hooked up to a database) this is just to simulate posting data to a database:

+GET endpoints

 Students data link:
 https://code-the-dream-school.github.io/JSONStudentsApp.github.io/Students.json